AnnaZhukovskaja/TestRail/README.md

 4. Verification of registration without specifying Username and Password

 Project.
-1. Checking for the creation of the project.
+1. Checking for the creation of the project
-2. Checking for editing the project.
+2. Checking for editing the project
-3. Checking for project deletions.
+3. Checking for project deletions
+4. Checking for all projects deletion

 Suit(Section).
-1. Checking for Section creation.
+1. Checking for Section creation
-2. Checking for the editing Section.
+2. Checking for the editing Section
-3. Checking for deletion of the Section.
+3. Checking for deletion of the Section

 Test-case.
-1. Checking for Test-case creation.
+1. Checking for Test-case creation
+2. Checking for editing Test-case
+3. Checking for deletion of the Test-case
+4. Checking for details in the created Test-case

+Milestone.
+1. Checking for Milestone creation
-2. Checking for editing Test-case.
+2. Checking for the editing Milestone
-3. Checking for deletion of the Test-case.
+3. Checking for deletion of the Milestone